Undesirable Biases in NLP: Addressing Challenges of Measurement: Measuring Bias as an Unobservable Concept

-Similarly, differences in numerical values on a bias measure do not necessarily map linearly to differences in the construct, e.g., a twice-as-high value on a bias measure may not mean that the model (or aspect of a model) is twice as biased.
-Moreover, it is also possible that some bias measures are better during different phases of the model training \shortcite{van_der_wal_birth_2022b}.
-We refer interested readers to the psychometric framework of item response theory \shortcite<e.g.,>{hambleton2013IRT}\footnote{While we are unaware of applications to model bias, IRT has already found some application in computational linguistics, e.g. for annotator bias detection and quantification \shortcite{amidei_identifying_2020}, creation of offensiveness ratings for words \shortcite{tontodimamma_italian_2022} and performance comparison between models and humans \shortcite{lalor2016building}.} for a more thorough elaboration on how levels of a construct can interact with the tools used to measure them.
+Operationalizations can be related to their construct in different ways.
+For example, consider asking school children to calculate the factorials 8!, 9!, and 10!.
+The number of factorials they calculate correctly helps us evaluate the abilities of children that are highly proficient at arithmetic (whether they answer one, two, or three of them correctly is indicative of their arithmetic abilities), but not the abilities of children of low or medium proficiency (who will all, most likely, calculate none correctly).
+Additionally, the school children's test scores do not linearly map onto differences in the construct: A child that calculates two of three factorials correctly is not twice at good at arithmetic as a child that calculated one correctly -- that both can calculate factorials correctly, but still make mistakes (i.e., factorials are not trivial to them) suggests they are at similar levels.
+These insights can analogously be applied to bias measures: Firstly, differences in numerical values on a bias measure do not necessarily map linearly to differences in the construct (e.g., a twice-as-high value on a bias measure may not mean the model is twice as biased).
+Secondly, bias measures may be differentially informative about different ranges of bias (e.g., a measure may be excellent at distinguishing high from extremely high model bias, but much worse at distinguishing high from medium bias).\footnote{We refer interested readers to the psychometric framework of item response theory \shortcite<e.g.,>{hambleton2013IRT} for a more thorough elaboration on how levels of a construct can interact with the tools used to measure them.
+While we are unaware of applications to model bias, IRT has already found some application in computational linguistics, for annotator bias detection and quantification \shortcite{amidei_identifying_2020}, creation of offensiveness ratings for words \shortcite{tontodimamma_italian_2022} and performance comparison between models and humans \shortcite{lalor2016building}.}

 Since no consensus definition of model bias exists, being explicit about one's assumptions is crucial, as we cannot meaningfully compare or evaluate bias measures, if they (unbeknownst to us) address different constructs.
 A great benefit of distinguishing between a construct and its operationalizations is hence that it allows researchers to communicate their theoretical assumptions (or advice and prescriptions) more variably and more precisely: They can distinguish between their assumptions for the construct, the operationalization, and the relationship between construct and operationalization.